MIC-DKFZ/nnUNet/readme.md

 We have collected solutions to common [questions](documentation/common_questions.md) and [problems](documentation/common_problems_and_solutions.md).
 Please consult these documents before you open a new issue.

+# Useful Resources
+The [nnU-Net Workshop](https://github.com/IML-DKFZ/nnunet-workshop) is a step-by-step introduction to nnU-Net and visualizing results using MITK.
+Regarding nnU-Net, it includes training and inference examples and an example to train on a new dataset.
+The workshop itself is a jupyter notebook, which can be executed in GoogleColab.

 # Acknowledgements